Generalized hybrid iterative methods for large-scale Bayesian inverse problems: Problem setup

 \section{Problem setup}

-We are interested in computing MAP estimates~\eqref{eqn:LS_orig} for large-scale Bayesian inverse problems, where covariance matrix $\bfQ$ is so large and dense that working with its inverse or square root is infeasible.
+We are interested in computing MAP estimates~\eqref{eqn:LS_orig} for large-scale Bayesian inverse problems.
 In this section, we describe one example where this scenario may arise and then describe a change of variables that can avoid expensive matrix factorizations.
 Then, we use some analytical tools such as a GSVD that is suited to our problem to provide insight and motivation for the proposed hybrid methods.